liquidlight/deployer-typo3-ci/README.md

 You need for this process:

-- Site to be using composer†
+- Site to be using composer
 - Site to have a `package.json` file
 - Site to not rely on any tech from Gizmo